jessonfoo/p002/week_4/README.md

 When you make updates to the files (or add a file), you should commit your work the same way you did for your website through the app.
 Include a commit message that describes what you've changed.

-You need to submit your work through [this google form](https://docs.google.com/forms/d/1Tjg3YO2Nb_JSvauKIdr2vXcRvZ074yrVQhXxjg81sLc/viewform) by Sunday at 11:59pm.
+You need to submit your work through a form (to be released) by Sunday at 11:59pm.
 Expect to submit the links from your repo for each challenge above.

 ## Remember your Unit Goals!
 - Pair at least once this week with a member of your accountability group.  *You need to pair **4** times this unit*